UXVirtual/paligemma-longprompt/README.md

 # How to use
 1. Create a virtual environment
 2. Install the requirements
+3. Install torch with CUDA support: `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu127`
-3. Add images that you want to caption to the /input/ folder
+4. Add images that you want to caption to the /input/ folder
-4. Choose the level of quantization you want in the `inference.py` script.
+5. Choose the level of quantization you want in the `inference.py` script.
 4, 8 or None.
 4 is very fast but worse quality.
 None is slow but higher quality.
-5. Run `py inference.py`
+6. Run `py inference.py`

 It should download the required models to a /models/ directory.
 It should be around 11gb in total.